jhackett1/learn-to-code/pages/roadmap.md

 on_menu: true
 ---

-<p class="lede">We are always improving the DDaT Codelabs curriculum and teaching methods.
+<p class="lede">We are always improving the curriculum and teaching methods.
 Here's what to expect.</p>

 You can see what we're currently working on at [our team Trello board](https://trello.com/b/jYuomh35/ddat-codelabs)